 With the right balance of dialogue and description Suzanne G. Rogers explores the fate of spinsters in 1800s Britain in her sweet Victorian romance Spinster.
 This delightful story is filled with clever twists so there’s never a dull moment.
 Spinster is a great book for YA fans and adults who enjoy a good read.

 Staring down life as an old maid, newly jilted Clare flees to a country home she’s inherited from her grandmother.
 She doesn’t count on clashing with her handsome neighbor, whose gentlemanly manners and education are at odds with his workingman’s image.
 As their relationship unfolds, however, she discovers the mysterious Meriweather Holcroft is not what he appears to be.

-Suzanne’s historical Victorian YA book is available January 31, 2017 for your Kindle at Amazon.
+Suzanne’s historical Victorian YA book is now available for your Kindle at Amazon.